semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ### After pipeline jobs {#after-pipeline-job}

-You can configure jobs to run once a pipeline stops, even if it ended due to a failure, stopped, or canceled.
+You can configure jobs to run once a pipeline stops.
+After pipeline jobs always run, even when jobs are canceled or have failed.

 After-pipeline jobs are executed in parallel.
 Typical use cases for after-pipeline jobs are sending notifications, collecting [test reports](./tests/test-reports), or submitting metrics to an external server.